NadavAzari/git-system/README.md

 ## Important to know
-Before trying and using my own basic implementation version of git, Its good to know, If your project is big, more than one participant, uses remote git server, merging between branches? then **dont use snit**.
+Before trying and using my own basic implementation version of git, Its good to know that if your project is big, more than one participant, uses remote git server or need branches to be merged, then **dont use snit**.
 Also, snit cannot take control over all the edge cases, snit implementation does not contains optimizations like git.
 So when can you try snit?